Penelope Curtis: Career

 Commenting on her reasons for moving to Lisbon, Curtis said that she was attracted by the 'Gulbenkian's exceptional architecture, landscaped setting and museography', which led to her exhibition and catalogue 'Art on Display' (2019).
 (The Gulbenkian Museum has eleven curators and around half a million visitors a year.
 Its smaller scale than the Tate makes it easier to effect changes, even if the Gulbenkian Foundation occupies an almost governmental position within Portuguese society.
 The amalgamation of the two museums vastly increased the numbers going to the ex-Centro de Arte Moderna and helped with cross-fertilisation.)

 Responding to the fact that a small number of male art critics took against her in London, Curtis commented that 'Nick Serota and other people saw it as misogyny'.
 Tate Britain has also suffered in general from priority being given to Tate Modern.

 Curtis used her time in Lisbon to appoint a curator of the Middle Eastern Collections and to integrate works from Syria, Jordan and Turkey with works from Western Europe in a new "crossings gallery".
 She also programmed 'The Rise of Islamic Art' to deal with the founder's close interaction with the rise of the oil industry.
 Curtis noted that even this small new gallery would be a significant change for the museum which was founded in 1969 and changed little thereafter.
 Contemporary shows have also been curated in and with the founder's collection, and other 'Conversation' exhibitions have sought to open up new dialogues.
 Curtis noted that with an annual acquisitions budget of 500,000 Euros for the acquisition of new art it would be necessary for the museum to concentrate primarily on Portuguese art and to place it within a wider context.
 This has meant looking also at Portugal's colonial links and wider diaspora.

 Curtis concluded her term as director in 2020. and in the spring of 2021, took up the Edmund J. Safra Visiting Professorship at the Center for Advanced Study in the Visual Arts, National Gallery of Art in order to develop her research into the crossovers between sculpture and architecture in the later 20th century.

 Curtis has a particular interest in inter-war art and architecture and contemporary art, on which she has written widely.
 She is a regular speaker, delivering the 2015 Paul Mellon Lectures at the National Gallery and Yale (published 2017 by Yale) and has also spoken at the Metropolitan Museum, the Guggenheim and at universities in the UK and abroad.

+In 2024, Penelope Curtis started a new career as a literary writer.
+She published her debut novel After Nora with London-based publisher Les Fugitives.
+The follow-up, Villa Wintrebert, is set to be released on 3 July 2026, still with Les Fugitives.